Gregoria de Jesús: First marriage and the Philippine Revolution

-On 19 August 1896, the Katipunan was exposed by Teodoro Patino, a disgruntled member.
+On August 19, 1896, the Katipunan was exposed by Teodoro Patiño, a disgruntled member.
 The Spanish forces reacted quickly to halt the revolution.
 Many Filipinos were arrested, jailed, and shot, but Bonifacio and De Jesús went into hiding.
 The Spanish government was able to tighten its surveillance over the Katipunan.
 The remaining Katipuneros gathered and planned an attack on a Spanish gunpowder storehouse.
 With an army of almost 800, the Katipuneros were successful in their first attack, and were encouraged to advance to Manila, but Spanish reinforcements arrived, routing the Katipuneros, hundreds of whom were killed or captured in the skirmish.
 Furthermore, an internal conflict in the Katipunan between the Magdiwang and the Magdalo faction in the province of Cavite—had weakened the society.

-On 28 April 1897, De Jesús, Bonifacio, along with his brother Procopio were captured by Aguinaldo's men, led by Agapito Bonzón and José Ignacio Paua, in Indang, Cavite.
+On April 28, 1897, De Jesús, Bonifacio, along with his brother Procopio were captured by Aguinaldo's men, led by Agapito Bonzón and José Ignacio Paua, in Indang, Cavite.

 Andrés was shot in the arm by Bonzón and Paua, who stabbed him in the neck, was prevented from striking further by one of Bonifacio's men, who offered to die in the Supermo's stead.
 Another Bonifacio brother, Ciriaco was shot dead, while Procopio was beaten; Bonzón may have even raped De Jesús during the attack.

-The brothers were found guilty and sentenced to death on charges that included sedition, and later executed on 10 May 1897 in the mountains of Maragondon, Cavite.
+The brothers were found guilty and sentenced to death on charges that included sedition, and later executed on May 10, 1897, in the mountains of Maragondon, Cavite.

 Later life and death

 Julio Nakpil, a commander of the Katipunan forces in northern Philippines loyal to Bonifacio, took care of the widowed De Jesús.
-The two fell in love, and were married at Quiapo Church on 10 December 1898 in Manila.
-After the end of the Philippine Revolution, De Jesús lived with Nakpil and their six children in a house of Nakpil's sister, Petrona, and her husband, philanthropist Dr. Ariston Bautista.
+The two fell in love and were married at Quiapo Church in Manila on December 10, 1898.
+After the end of the Philippine Revolution, De Jesús lived with Nakpil and their six children in a house of Nakpil's sister, Petrona, and her husband, philanthropist Dr. Ariston Bautista, in Quiapo, Manila.
 The childless Bautistas cared for De Jesús and her children, helped raise and educate them.
 The house is known today as the Bahay Nakpil-Bautista, dedicated to the history of its former residents.

 De Jesús later died in 1943 during the Japanese Occupation of the Philippines.